Tropical ecology: Origins

 The roots of tropical ecology can be traced to the voyages of European naturalists in the late 19th and early 20th centuries.
 Men who might be considered early ecologists such as Alexander Von Humboldt, Thomas Belt, Henry Walter Bates, and even Charles Darwin sailed to tropical locations and wrote extensively about the exotic flora and fauna they encountered.
 While many naturalists were simply drawn to the exotic nature of the tropics, some historians argue that the naturalists conducted their studies on tropical islands in order to increase the likelihood that their work might bring about social and political change.
 In any case, these early explorations and the subsequent writings that came from them comprise much of the early work of tropical ecology and served to spark further interest in the tropics among other naturalists.
-Henry Walter Bates, for example, wrote extensively about a species of toucan he encountered while traveling along the Amazon River.
-Bates discovered that if one toucan called out, the other surrounding toucans would mimic his or her call, and the forest would quickly fill with the sounds of toucans; this was one of the first documented studies of animal mimicry.
+Henry Walter Bates, for example, wrote extensively about a species of toucan he encountered while traveling along the Amazon River.Bates discovered that if one toucan called out, the other surrounding toucans would mimic his or her call, and the forest would quickly fill with the sounds of toucans; this was one of the first documented studies of animal mimicry.
 Alexander Von Humboldt voyaged throughout South America, from Venezuela through the Andes Mountains.
 There, Humboldt and his associate, Aimé Bonpland, stumbled upon an interesting ecological concept.
 As the pair traveled from the base of the mountains to the peak, they noticed that the species of plants and animals would change according to which climatic zone they were in relative to their elevation.
 This simple discovery aided the theorization of the life zone concept, which would eventually give way to the popularization of the concept of ecosystems.
 Another voyager, William Beebe, researched many species of birds in tropical locations and published a large gamut of academic works on his findings that greatly shaped the field of ornithology.
 According to his biographer Carol Grant Gould, "The effects William Beebe had on science... are enormous and lasting.
 He made an effective transition between the Victorian natural historian, content to collect and classify the natural world, and the modern experimental biologist."
 The work of these early pioneers not only lead to an increased interest in the burgeoning field of tropical ecology, but also had far reaching implications for scientific study on the whole.
+In recent years, notable changes have arose with tropical savannah ecosystems being one of these them since it has become a significant global biome but at the price of tropical forest ecosystems.